ayushsharma82/ESP-DASH/docs/charts/line.md

 /*
   Data for Y Axis of our Chart
   This array can be of: `int` or `float`

+  Note: this array should be kept in global scope. i.e. it should never be deleted from memory.
 */
 int YAxis[] = {0, 0, 0, 0, 0, 0, 0};